aulukelvin/CarND-Behavioral-Cloning-P3/README.md

 ```

 #### 3. Submission code is usable and readable
+In the notebooks folder I have included three notebooks to cover explotary analysis, preprocessing, data caching, trainging, evaluation and fine-traing process.
 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ---
 ### Model Architecture and Training Strategy